munificent/magpie/doc/site/markdown/language/atomic-values.markdown

 ^title Atomic Values
 ^index 2

-*Atomic Values* are the smallest built-in kinds of objects in the language.
+*Atomic values* are the smallest built-in kinds of objects in the language.
 They are represented in code using *literals*.
 All atomic values in Magpie are *immutable*: once created, their value cannot be changed.
+This includes strings.

 Magpie currently doesn't have a very wide range of atomic values, but it's getting there.
 It supports: